MCDReforged/MCDReforged/docs/source/plugin_dev/watchdog.rst

 The 10s execution time limit can be configured with the :ref:`config-watchdog_threshold` option in the configure file

-If you want to do some time costly tasks in your plugin, execute them in a new thread is highly recommended. `@new_thread <api.html#new-thread>`__ decorator provides an easy way to do that
+If you want to do some time costly tasks in your plugin, execute them in a new thread is highly recommended.
+The :func:`@new_thread <mcdreforged.api.decorator.new_thread.new_thread>` decorator provides an easy way to do that